AdobeDocs/workfront-known-issues.en/help/maintenance/2021-updates.md

 _Proofs_

-Workfront now sends one email for combined proofs rather than sending an email for each file included.
+[!DNL Workfront] now sends one email for combined proofs rather than sending an email for each file included.
 +++

-+++**Workfront Fusion Maintenance Update on April 15, 2021**
++++**[!DNL Workfront Fusion] Maintenance Update on April 15, 2021**

-**"Scenario rejected" error when running a scenario**
+**"[!UICONTROL Scenario rejected]" error when running a scenario**

-_Workfront Fusion_
+_[!DNL Workfront Fusion]_

-When a user attempts to run a scenario, the scenario does not execute and the user receives the message "Scenario rejected."
+When a user attempts to run a scenario, the scenario does not execute and the user receives the message "[!UICONTROL Scenario rejected.]"

 +++